In this Article

-- The lab may take samples for a complete blood count as well as a haemoglobin count.
+- The lab may take samples for a complete blood count, haemoglobin count, peripheral smear, reticulocyte count.
 These routine tests help doctors diagnose jaundice.

 - Routine urine sample to test the urobilinogen in your urine.

-- Bilirubin tests to detect the presence of bilirubin in your blood.
+- Bilirubin tests- both direct and indirect bilirubin to detect the presence of bilirubin in your child’s blood.

-- At times, doctors can diagnose a child with physical examinations where they check for swellings in the feet, legs and ankles, these all indicate cirrhosis of the liver and could indicate jaundice.
+- At times, doctors can diagnose a child by doing a physical examination where they check for swelling in the feet, legs, and ankles.
+All these indicate cirrhosis of the liver .

 Treatment of Jaundice in Children

-Whether it be treating jaundice for 4-year-old kids or adults, it is very important to get sufficient rest, increase your intake of fluids.
-In most cases, this should cure the condition and in the cases it doesn’t, here are a few other treatment techniques:
+Whether you’re treating a four-year-old child suffering from jaundice or an adult, the patient must get sufficient rest, and increase the intake of fluids.
+In most cases, this should cure the condition, and in the cases, it doesn’t, here are a few other treatments:

-- If jaundice is causing hepatitis, anti-viral medication could be prescribed to help combat the condition.
+- If jaundice is causing hepatitis, anti-viral medication could be prescribed by Doctor to help combat the condition.

-- In case of blockage of the bile ducts, you or your child may need surgery.
+- In the case of blockage of the bile ducts, your child may need surgery.

-- In cases of sickle cell anaemia, a complete blood cell replacement procedure may be required.
+- In cases of sickle cell anaemia or thalassemia, a complete blood cell replacement procedure may be required.

-- If jaundice is caused by Gilbert’s syndrome, the treatment, if any, is minimal and varies from doctor to doctor.
+- If jaundice is caused by Gilbert Syndrome, the treatment, if any, is minimal and varies from doctor to doctor.

-- Jaundice caused by a bad liver cannot be fixed.
+- Jaundice caused due to a weak liver condition cannot be fixed.
 Doctors, in this case, may advise a change of diet and lifestyle to help slow down the deterioration of the liver.

-Talk to your physician to come up with a customized treatment plan to help you combat this condition.
+Talk to your physician to come up with a customised treatment plan to help you combat this condition.

 Apart from the medicated treatments, some parents may choose to opt for natural home remedies.
 Here are a few remedies that may help combat jaundice.

-Rich in enzymes that repair damaged livers called Lycopene, tomatoes are thought to have properties that can help rid your child of jaundice.
+Rich in enzymes called lycopene that repair damaged liver, it is believed that tomatoes have properties that can help rid your child of jaundice.